 Data science in finance can boost revenues by better personalizing services for consumers, lowering costs through higher automation, and improving efficiency with better resource utilization.
 Financial companies that fail to rely on the improved ability to process more data faster will risk being overtaken by competition and deserted by their customers.

 According to a BCG survey, almost 90% of executives see AI as an opportunity, but only 18% have tried to apply data science to generate revenue.
 Even though incorporating and deploying machine learning, deep learning, and artificial intelligence into a business strategy can be a challenging process, the upside for financial companies makes it worth the effort.

-Benefits of data science in finance
+Benefits of using data science in finance

-Better sales and revenue
+Improved sales and revenue